whoschek/bzfs/README.md

     'cmp: src' and zero lines starting with the prefix 'cmp: dst' then no source snapshots are missing on the destination, and no destination snapshots are missing on the source, indicating that the periodic replication and pruning jobs perform as expected.
+The TSV output is sorted by ZFS creation time within each dataset - the first and last line prefixed with 'cmp: all' contains the metadata of the oldest and latest common snapshot, respectively.
+Third party scripts can use this info for post-processing.

     *Note*: Consider omitting the 'all' flag to reduce noise and instead focus on missing snapshots only, like so: